rubenvar/rubenvara.io/src/posts/docs/site-docs.md

 Set `date` on publish.
 On subsequent updates, set `updated`, leave `date` untouched.
 I can always keep the previous `updated` dates in text notes.

+For post sorting and display in PostMeta, updated is used if it exists.
+If it doesn't, date is used.

 If `updated` is equal to `date`, it's ignored.
 No need to set it on publish.

 ## Post status